bashtage/python-introduction/tools/slides.md

 ```

-# Methods and Functions
+# Functions and Methods
 ## Overview

+* Functions are used to transform inputs
 * Methods are functions attached to an object
-* Method is just a function that takes its object as the first (hidden) input
+  * Method is a function that always take its object as the first input
+  * The object is hidden in the method call
 ```python
 a = np.array([1, 2, 3])
 a.mean()
 np.mean(a)
 ```
-* Functions and methods rely on positional and keyword arguments
+* Both use positional and keyword arguments
-* Function can return one or more outputs
+* May return one or more outputs
   * Multiple outputs are tuples
   * Directly unpack by matching the number of output

-# Methods and Functions
+# Functions and Methods
 ## Summary

-* Methods and functions are widely used
+* Functions and methods are widely used
   * Basic statistics
   * Estimation of model parameters (later)
   * Plotting data
-  * ...
 * Methods are functions attached to objects
-* Calling either is virtually the same
+  * Methods operate on the object
+  * May take additional inputs
-* Parameters either positional or using parameter name
+* Parameters either positional or use parameter name
 ```python
 f(1, option="yes")
 ```
+* Help available using `?`, `help` or the web